For Natural Resource Applicants

 11. Ongoing Stewardship

-An LCHIP grant award carries a continuing obligation to provide perpetual oversight and stewardship of the property protected, which includes an obligation to monitor and inspect the property annually.
-Beginning in the calendar year following closing, a report of annual monitoring activity must be submitted to LCHIP.
-Annual monitoring must be submitted to LCHIP no later than December 31 of each year.
-The model Natural Resource Monitoring Report includes all required elements.
-Grant Recipients may choose to use an alternative report form as long as all the required information is included.
+LCHIP requires that, for all acquisition projects, the Recipient provide perpetual oversight and stewardship of the property protected, which includes an obligation to monitor and inspect the property annually.
+Beginning in the calendar year following closing, a report of annual monitoring activity must be submitted to LCHIP annually no later than December 31.
+LCHIP provides a reporting form for this purpose, or Grant Recipients may use the form of their choosing, as long as all information required by LCHIP is included.